maitag/formula/README.md

 ## Formula API
 ```
-new(s:String, ?params:Dynamic)
+new(formula:String)
-	creates an Formula object based on the string s
+	creates an Formula object based on the string formula

 name:String (get and set)
 	Formula name